Carrick Roads

-Carrick Roads (Morlynn an Garrek, meaning "rock anchorage") is the estuary of the River Fal on the south coast of Cornwall in England.
+Carrick Roads (Morlynn an Garrek, meaning lagoon of the rock) is the estuary of the River Fal on the south coast of Cornwall in England.
 It joins the English Channel at its southern end near Falmouth.

 Geography

 It is a large flooded valley, or ria, created after the ice age by the melt waters that caused a dramatic rise in sea level, resulting in a large natural harbour which is navigable from Falmouth to Truro.
 The Carrick Roads have large tidal flows; the water starts to recede six hours and five minutes before high water at Dover.
 Tidal speeds can reach three knots in the upper parts of the basin and one and a half to two in the lower stretches.
 The journey from Truro to Falmouth is a Grade A route for kayakers.

 The Carrick Roads can be seen well from the Trelissick Peninsula.
 From this viewpoint the waters stretch away towards Falmouth.
 On the left is Camerance Point, a tree-clad promontory.
 The Feock Peninsula is on the right and beyond that is the creek leading to Mylor village, with the Fal Estuary in the distance behind.
 Nearby lie the gardens of Trelissick House with their oaks, pines, beeches, rhododendrons, azaleas and camellias.

 The Roads are crossed by the historic and scenic King Harry Ferry, a vehicular chain ferry that links the parishes of Feock and Philleigh.